timmcginley/41936/Subjects/Architecture/index.md

 ## Skills and motivation
 Architectural Consultants have the following skills and motivations:

-* Experience with Architectural design (essential - at least one member)
+### Essential (at least one member)
-* Taken a design studio (Desirable)
-* Experience with computational design (Desirable)
+* Experience with Architectural design
-* Material design / engineering experience (Desirable)
-* Ability to listen and grow from feedback (essential)
+* Ability to listen and grow from feedback
 * Willingness to explore different options
-* Enthusiasm to find solutions that work for the whole team.
+* Enthusiasm to find solutions that work for the whole team
-* A consultancy that covers interest in resolving both the conceptual and detail challenges
+* Interest in resolving both the conceptual and detail challenges
+* BIM modelling and analysis skills

+### Desirable
+* Taken a design studio
+* Experience with computational design
+* Material design / engineering experience
+* Fire safety design knowledge

 ## Your chief consultant can support you with
 In the project you will be supported by the chief consutlant with the following: